kimjoar/ttm4165/Sammendrag.markdown

 * Different or radical technology does not equal disruptive.
 * Companies have very strong incentive to innovate and move up-market because more demanding customers tend to pay premium prices for products or services that solve the toughest problems.
 * Disruptive product or services initially are inferior to existing offerings in the attribute that matters most in the mainstream.
-* Products taht successfully match the job or the circumstance we find ourselves in end up being the real "killer applications".
-Make it easier to do something they are already trying to accomplish.
+* Products that successfully match the job or the circumstance we find ourselves in end up being the real "killer applications".
+Make it easier to do something the users are already trying to accomplish.

 ![Potensielle kundegrupper](http://github.com/kjbekkelund/ttm4165/tree/master/potential-customer-groups.png?raw=true)
 ![Tilpasse organisasjonen til endringer](http://github.com/kjbekkelund/ttm4165/tree/master/tilpasse-organisasjon-til-endring.png?raw=true)